southgateai/academic-hugo/content/home/disconnect.md

     color: "#eee"
 ---

 - AI people have **varying opinions** about the dangers of AI, but almost nobody thinks it's guaranteed safe.
-[Roll Elon](https://youtu.be/9jkRcrM6XKA)
 - Cybersecurity firms know the capabilities of emerging protection systems to prevent a **wide range** of bad things happening on computers, and the systems are more capable than people think.
 - The AI industry **can't focus** on the dangers of what they're doing, for commercial reasons, and the varying opinions let them do that.
 - The Cybersecurity industry **has to focus** on what their customers pay for.